 Blog Comments on Irrelevant Blogs OR with Money Keyword Anchors

-This is a recent confirmation though it was already common sense to almost every SEO.
+This is a recent confirmation though one hopes, this was already common sense to any SEO because this is one of the most common spam link types.
 Blog comments are not risky links in general but when the commenter’s ‘name’ is a money keyword, the link becomes a significant spam signal.
 The safest anchor text for a blog comment is obviously your name (or any name).
 In some cases, a company name may be appropriate though Matt Cutts has warned against this as well.

 High numbers of blog comments on topically irrelevant blogs and sites is another risk.